DigitalPublishingToolkit/TOD18-Geoblocking/md/book.md

 forums.[^09LiChina_7]

 The GFW was built at almost the same time as the space it sought to contain was dramatically expanding.
-Described as “networked authoritarianism” or “authoritarian informationalism”, the Chinese government’s intertwined efforts to foster and control information networks highlight the fundamental tension in post-Socialist China, which struggles between the economic reform toward free-market neoliberalism and tightening political coercion.[^09LiChina_8] In 1996, a list of foreign websites was blocked in China for the first time.
-In 1997, the government issued the Computer Information and Internet Security Protection Management Regulation, a far-reaching law to dramatically tighten information control online.
-A comprehensive project was initiated in 1998 and launched in 2003 to systematically monitor, filter, and regulate Internet traffic between China and the outside world.
+Described as 'networked authoritarianism' or 'authoritarian informationalism', the Chinese government’s intertwined efforts to foster and control information networks highlight the fundamental tension in post-Socialist China, which struggles between the economic reform toward free-market neoliberalism and tightening political coercion.[^09LiChina_8] In 1996, a list of foreign websites was blocked in China for the first time.
+In 1997, the government issued the Computer Information and internet Security Protection Management Regulation, a far-reaching law to dramatically tighten information control online.
+A comprehensive project was initiated in 1998 and launched in 2003 to systematically monitor, filter, and regulate internet traffic between China and the outside world.
 The GFW was soon recognized as the world’s most sophisticated and ambitious system for information control.

 The construction of the GFW was never officially announced or acknowledged.
-Its existence, however, is widely known, because its effects are constantly experienced by hundreds of millions Internet users in China.
-Whenever they try to get onto YouTube or search for a “sensitive word” (*mingan ci*), a page appears with the error message:
+Its existence, however, is widely known, because its effects are constantly experienced by hundreds of millions internet users in China.
+Whenever they try to get onto YouTube or search for a 'sensitive word' (*mingan ci*), a page appears with the error message:
-“404 page not found”.
+'404 page not found'.
 The interface of blockage is so blatantly confrontational that Chinese users often characterize the GFW as an action instead of an object.
-Thus the “wall” is sometimes spoken of as a verb and a blocked access attempt is described as being “walled” (*beiqiang*).
+Thus the 'wall' is sometimes spoken of as a verb and a blocked access attempt is described as being 'walled' (*beiqiang*).
 The ways in which a certain website can be “walled” are diverse and comprehensive.
 These include DNS pollution, IP blocking, URL filtering, TCP packet inspection, and Man-on-the-side attack.[^09LiChina_9]

-It is widely believed that the purpose of the GFW is to block foreign content of a political nature – the kind of information sources that Min Jiang describes as “international deliberative spaces”.[^09LiChina_10] A closer look, however, reveals that many of the blocked sites are actually coming from inside China, which are nevertheless pushed outside because they deal with sensitive topics such as human rights, democracy, and
+It is widely believed that the purpose of the GFW is to block foreign content of a political nature – the kind of information sources that Min Jiang describes as 'international deliberative spaces'.[^09LiChina_10] A closer look, however, reveals that many of the blocked sites are actually coming from inside China, which are nevertheless pushed outside because they deal with sensitive topics such as human rights, democracy, and